AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 Just import the sample application by following the same procedures described above, but select `sample-app.zip` at step 3.

-A new project called “AviaryLauncher” will be created in your workspace.
+A new project called "AviaryLauncher" will be created in your workspace.
 You can inspect this app to see a sample usage of the aviary sdk.

 The imported application should have all the references already set and